baptiste-meunier/NowcastingML_3step/README.md

 - '_reg_zzz_' = zzz relates to the regression technique(s) used
 - '_h_aaa_' = aaa relates to the horizon of forecast
-- last items in the name of the Excel refer to start and end dates of the out-of-sample forecasts Examples of output are provided in the folder ‘2-Output’.
+- last items in the name of the Excel refer to start and end dates of the out-of-sample forecasts

+Examples of output Excel are provided in the folder ‘2-Output’.

 # How to cite the code?
 Please cite as Chinn, M. D., Meunier, B., Stumpner, S. (2023).
 "Nowcasting World Trade with Machine Learning: a Three-Step Approach", NBER Working Paper, No 31419, National Bureau of Economic Research